-One of the most important elements that help investigators in cyber findings is “Email Header”.
-Apart from this analyzing Server logs, the application via which the email has been sent etc. are some of the tactics that plays a vital role in forensic investigation of Hotmail email view.
+One of the most important elements that help investigators in cyber findings is “Email Header Information”.
+Additionally, Hotmail email forensics includes analyzing server logs, application through which email has been sent, etc. These are some of the tactics that play a vital role in the forensic investigation of Hotmail application.

-Analyzing Hotmail Email Header
+Analyzing Hotmail Email Header Information

 Email headers are categorized into two main sections, they are:

-- Right click the message and then select “View Message Source” option.
+- Right-click the message and then select “View Message Source” option.